 - Purchase the complete Expat Arrivals Indonesia Guide (PDF)

-Indonesia’s 17,500 islands make it the world’s largest archipelago.
-This culturally diverse corner of Southeast Asia maintains a rich tradition of music, art, dance, storytelling and craft, and offers a rich and varied lifestyle for expats.
+With over 17,500 islands, Indonesia is the world’s largest archipelago.
+This culturally diverse corner of South-East Asia maintains a rich tradition of music, art, dance, storytelling and craft, and offers a rich and varied lifestyle for expats.

 Lifestyle in Indonesia

 The nightlife in Indonesian cities is vibrant and varied, so it’s not difficult to have a good time if one knows where to look for it.
 In Jakarta, the cultural side of life is rich with regular art shows, live music, and film festivals.
 International rock bands and famous singers regularly perform gigs hosted in the city.

 Despite alcohol being very expensive, it’s not prohibited and there are many popular bars and clubs to choose from.
 There are plenty of excellent places to eat and drink or relax with a coffee.
 Indonesian food is excellent and varied enough to cater to everyone’s dietary needs.
 If expats find themselves craving Western fast food, there are the usual American fast food joints dotted around most cities and international food is available in all the major tourist spots.

 Expats in Indonesia will find themselves having to adjust to and respect the local customs.
 Islam is the majority religion and carries a conservative culture that may be difficult for expats to understand.
 The dress code is more modest than what some expats may be used to, and it's best to wear loose-fitted clothing and to cover knees and shoulders.

 + PRO: Expat organisations

 For expats, especially women who feel isolated from their compatriots, there are a number of well-run and established organisations which host meetings, events and talks.
 They offer support and can give help and advice on any number of issues that may arise.